The following Tech Tips were previously published in the FEMtools News newsletter:

 Reprise Software, the developers of the RLM license manager that is used in FEMtools, has conducted a number of on-line tutorials designed to help licensed software end users get more value out of the Reprise License Manager (RLM).
 The recorded sessions can now be viewed from the Reprise Software website at http://www.reprisesoftware.com/support/end-users.php.

-For more information on tutorials, see the Reprise Software Blog.
+For more information on tutorials, see the Reprise Software website.
 FEMtools users are encouraged to subscribe to this blog to receive regular news about the RLM license manager.

 Mapping Laser Scanning Measurements on a FE Mesh